peng-boya/peng-boya.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD Candidate in the Department of Decisions, Operations and Technology at the Chinese University of Hong Kong, where I am fortunate to be supervised by Prof. Jing WU and Prof. Vernon Ning HSU.
+I am a fifth-year PhD Candidate in the Department of Decisions, Operations and Technology at the Chinese University of Hong Kong, where I am fortunate to be supervised by Prof. Jing WU and Prof. Vernon Ning HSU.
 My research interests are empirical operations management, supply chain management, and operations-finance interface.

 **Contacts**
 - boyapeng@link.cuhk.edu.hk